ssh-sysadmin/go-irr/README.md

-LISTEN = What go-irr should listen to (default [::]:8080) CACHE_TIME = How long go-irr should cache prefixes for (default 1 hour) ALLOW_CACHE_BYPASS = If the "bypassCache" query parameter is allowed
+LISTEN = What go-irr should listen to (default [::]:8080) CACHE_TIME = How long go-irr should cache prefixes for (default 1 hour) ALLOW_CACHE_BYPASS = If the "bypassCache" query parameter is allowed ALLOW_CACHE_CLEAR = If global cache is allowed to be cleared with a request to /clearCache

 ### Examples: